CharlesThawnpi/movievirus-docs/master-instruction-source.md

 6. Update the Change Log whenever a meaningful change is made.
 7. Recompile the final Custom GPT instruction only after source sections are updated.
 8. Keep this document aligned with the Master Implementation Plan when shared rules or structures change.
+9. Preserve stable meanings even when wording, order, or section presentation is refined.
+10. Prefer inserting into the correct existing section instead of creating detached add-on blocks.

 ### Example update requests
 - Update only Change Log + Module 06